 Before introducing puppies to live birds, many trainers prefer to use freeze dried wings.
 These are real wings that were harvested off game birds and freeze dried to prevent decay.
 Freeze dried wings are available in pheasant wings, quail wings, and chukar wings.
 These wings can be used on their own using their natural scent or with added scent using either liquid or wax scents.
 Some retriever trainers will tie these training wings to bummers or dummies for added realness.

 When it comes to scent breaking a dog from running “trash,” there are many methods, some harsher than others.
-One of the easiest and less harsh methods is using a scent collar or a collar scent pad designed to have the desired break scent added to it and then applied to onto the dog’s neck.
+One of the easiest and less harsh methods is using a collar scent pad designed to have the desired break scent added to it and then applied to onto the dog’s neck.
 The training theory here is that the dog smells this scent for hours or days on end becoming either “nose blind” or intolerant to the scent.
 For example, if you are trying to break your bird dog from chasing deer, our deer break scent would be used.

 Shed hunt training is done with the use of either antler dummies or real shedded antlers.
 The use of training scent comes in the form of liquid antler scent from Dog Bone or wax antler scent from Rack Wax.
 Whichever training scent you choose, you’ll apply it to the base of the antler to replicate real world scent profiles of blood, hair, and bits of antler that would have come from the antler socket when the antler was shedded.
 If you’re new to shed training, check out our Top 5 Shed Hunting Training Products article for a breakdown of our recommendations for everything you need to begin training.